gearglow/ReptiliaWithATwist/The List.md

 *For that matter,* Harry thought, *how did I get here?
 The last thing I remember was...
 Voldemort.
 And the Forbidden Forest, and a green light...
 He spouted some cliché line, too.
 What was it again?
 Oh, right.
 "Harry Potter, the Boy-Who-Lived.
 Come to die."* Something about those words made Harry very uncomfortable, but she couldn't quite... wait a minute. *She!?*

 "...
 Oh."
-Harry looked down at herself, and realized that for the first time she felt comfortable in her own skin.
+Harry looked down at herself, and realized that for the first time ever, she felt comfortable in her own skin.

 Of course, the fact that she was wearing clothes that actually *fit* for once didn't hurt either.